 Taking the right cuttings from a pine tree is important to successful propagation.
 It depends on the stage of growth of the stems as to when you take cuttings.
 For example, mugo pine is best rooted from softwood cuttings, while Eastern white pine is best rooted from hardwood cuttings.
 Softwood is the new growth, which is still soft and pliable, and hardwood is older growth, which is older and hardened.

 The best time to take softwood cuttings from pine trees generally is during May, June, and July when the new growth has flushed but has not hardened yet.
 The best time to take hardwood cuttings is during winter, when the tree is dormant.

 Use sharp hand shears to take the pine tree cuttings by making a slightly angled cut.
 You want a length of around 6 inches.
 Remove any side shoots around the lower 2 inches of the cutting.
 You can also make some small, vertical cuts at the base of the cutting.
 These wounds can help stimulate root growth.
 Place the cutting with the soft growth pointing upward and out of the soil to allow the other end to root.

 Planting Pine Cuttings

 You can fit several pine cuttings in each pot.
 You'll want soil that drains well, so mixing your usual potting soil with some horticultural perlite can help.
-Submerge the bottom 4 to 5 inches of the cutting in the soil, ensuring no needles are in contact with the soil.
+Submerge the bottom half of the cutting in the soil, ensuring no needles are in contact with the soil.

 Growing Pines From Cuttings

-In spring, you can check to see if the cuttings have successfully rooted.
-You should be able to see some root growth from the base of the pot.
-These new roots can be very delicate, so don't try to check for them by pulling at the cutting.
+When checking to see if the cuttings have successfully rooted, avoid tugging hard so that you don't damage the delicate roots.
+You may also be able to see some root growth from the base of the pot.